 Pasta Salad: After you cook some pasta, rinse it with cold water.
 Mix in Italian dressing, chopped veggies, and pepperoni cut up into small pieces.

 Veggie Straws: Always a crowd pleaser over here.
 They’re really yummy with veggie dip.

 Ice Cream: Austin turns cheap vanilla ice cream into gourmet soft serve ice cream and it’s sooo good.
 Here’s how he does it.

 Rice Crispies: 6 cups of crisp rice cereal, 1/4 cup of butter, and a 10 oz bag of marshmallows.
 Melt, mix, and mold.

-Don’t forget to check Ibotta for any cash back rebates when you shop.
-All you have to do is scan your receipt to redeem them, so it’s super easy.
+Don’t forget to check Ibotta to earn cash back on your groceries.
+All you have to do is scan your receipt, so it’s super easy.
 When you sign up and redeem your first rebate you’ll automatically get $10 if you sign up with this link!

 I’m starting to adjust my meal plans each week so that I can make everything without turning on the oven.
 These simple and quick meals are our go-to choices all summer long!